renad-ebnalameer/SQLBolt-Solutions/README.md

-# SQLBolt Solutions
+# SQLBolt Solutions – SQL Practice & Documentation

-This repository contains my documented solutions for SQLBolt SQL exercises.

-The purpose of this project is to practice and demonstrate my understanding of SQL fundamentals through clean, well-structured, and well-documented queries.
+This project highlights my ability to write readable SQL queries, work with relational data, and clearly explain technical concepts.

 These solutions are organized for easy reference and showcase my step-by-step learning process.